-- 1- Easily programmed and reprogrammed, preferably in-plant to alter its sequence of operations. - 2- Easily maintained and repaired preferably using plug-in modules. - 3- (a)-More reliable in plant environment.

-(b)-Smaller than it is relay equivalent .

-4- Cost competitive, with solid - state and relay panels than in use .
+- 1- Easily programmed and reprogrammed, preferably in-plant to alter its sequence of operations. - 2- Easily maintained and repaired- preferably using plug-in modules. - 3- (a)-More reliable in plant environment. - (b)-Smaller than it is relay equivalent. - 4- Cost competitive, with solid-state and relay panels than in use.

 This provoked a keen interest from engineers of all disciplines in how to PLC could be used for industrial control.
 With this came demands for additional PLC capabilities and facilities, which were rapidly implemented as the technology became available.
 The instruction sets quickly moved from simple logic instructions to include counters, timers and shift registers, than onto more advanced mathematical functions on the machines.
-Developments hardware were also occurring, with larger memory and greater numbers of input \ output points featuring on new models.
-In 1976 became possible to control remote I \ O racks, where large numbers of distant I \ O points were monitored updated via a communications link, often several hundred meters from the main PLC.A microprocessor - based PLC was introduced in 1977 by the Allan -Bradley Corporation in America .
+Developments hardware were also occurring, with larger memory and greater numbers of input / output points featuring on new models.
+In 1976 became possible to control remote I / O racks, where large numbers of distant I / O points were monitored updated via a communications link, often several hundred meters from the main PLC.
+The Allan-Bradley Corporation in America introduced a microprocessor-based PLC in 1977.
 It was based on an 8080 microprocessor but used an extra processor to handle bit logic instruction at high speed.

 The increased rate of application of programmable controllers within industry has encouraged manufacturers to develop whole families of microprocessor-based systems having various levels of performance.
-The range of available PLC's now extends from small self-contained units with 20 digital I $\setminus$ O points and 500 program steps (in the figure 6.2), up to modular systems with add-on function modules:
+The range of available PLC's now extends from small self-contained units with 20 digital I / O points and 500 program steps, up to modular systems with add-on function modules:

--Analog $I \setminus O$ ;
+- -Analogue I/O;

--PID control (proportional, integral and derivative terms);
+- -PID control (proportional, integral and derivative terms);

--Communications;
+- -Communications:

--Graphics display;
+- -Graphics display,

--Additional $I \setminus O$ ;
+- -Additional I/O;

--Additional memory.
+- -Additional memory.

-This modular approach allows the expansion or upgrading of a control system with minimum costs and disturbance.

-Programmable controllers are developing at a virtually the same pace as microcomputers, with particular emphasis on small controllers, positioning\numeric control and communication networks.
+This modular approach allows the expansion or upgrading of a control system with minimum cost and disturbance.
+Programmable controllers are developing at a virtually the same pace as microcomputers, with particular emphasis on small controllers, positioning numeric control and communication networks.
 The market for small controllers has grown rapidly since the early 1980's when a number of Japanese companies introduced very small, low cost units that were much cheaper than others available at that time.
 This brought programmable controllers within the budget of many potential users in the manufacturing and process industries, and this trend continues with PLC's offering ever-increasing performance at ever-decreasing cost.

-The Mitsubishi F40 PLC shown in figure 6.2 (a) is a typical example of a modern small PLC, providing 40 I $\setminus$ O points, 16 timers and counters, plus other functions.
-The controller uses a microprocessor and has 890 RAM locations for user programs.
+The Mitsubishi F40 PLC is a typical example of a modern small PLC, providing 40 I/O points, 16 timers and counters, plus other functions.
+The controller uses a microprocessor and has 890 RAM locations fur user programs.
 The 24-input channels of the F40 operate at 24 V d.c.
 Whilst 16 outputs may be 24 V d.c. or 240 V a.c. to provide easy interfacing to industrial equipment.
-The programming panel is also shown in the figure (a).